-Gonometa nysa is one of the larger Lasiocampidae from Africa; but not too much known about their faunistics.
+Gonometa nysa is one of the larger Lasiocampidae from Africa; but not too much known about the faunistics of this species.
 The good news is that Gonometa nysa is easy to rear.
 The bad news is they test your patience to the limit.
 Rearing the larvae should take about 3 to 5 months depending on the food you offer them and the temperature.
 The larvae are among the largest I have seen; spanning from 10cm to 16cm(yes!) in length.
 Their development is extremely slow, but luckily they seem very polyphagous.
 I myself have raised them on a mix of Quercus, Salix, Robinia, Eucalyptus and Prunus, all of which they are happy to feed upon.

 One feature of Gonometa one should be aware of is the fact they hurt.
 Yes indeed, it may be the species with the most unpleasant larvae I have reared ever.
 Though they are not even venomous, the bodies of the larvae are armed with razor sharp spikes that will embed themselves into your skin like splinters.
 Even worse, when touched the larvae they may assume a “threat pose” and try to strike you by ramming you with their heads and thorax.
 Many times I had to peel the spines out of my arms and hands.
 At first I was impressed, but as it kept happening it became annoying to deal with!

 In fact, one of my friends in the Netherlands made the mistake of rubbing his eyes with his hands after touching a larva.
 Yes, one of the spikes made it into his cornea and had to be removed by a doctor, rendering him blind for a week.
 So please beware if you are rearing Gonometa (I think any member of this genus may have these spines!).